How to Increase Search Visibility with Passage Indexing

 It’s not about creating long content, it’s about creating helpful content.

-Taking the time to explore sub-topics answers questions before the reader asks them and expands the scope of your content, which is the key to increasing search visibility with passage indexing.
+Taking the time to explore sub-topics answers questions before the reader asks them and expands the scope of your content, which is the key to increasing search visibility with Passage Ranking.
 By exploring the sub-topics that people care about most, you’re creating the most helpful content possible for readers and providing even more passages for Google to surface.

 So, how do you identify sub-topics people care about most?